diegoPenguino/Power-Grid-Analysis/README.md

 # US Power Grid Analysis
 Analysis of the network "Power Grid US"

-This undirected network contains information about the power grid of the Western States of the United States of America.
-An edge represents a power supply line.
-A node is either a generator, a transformator or a substation.
+This undirected network contains information about the power grid of the Western States of the United States of America.<br> An edge represents a power supply line.<br> A node is either a generator, a transformator or a substation.

-The document for the analysis is _Analysis of networl.pdf_, all the code used to analyze the network is inside _Analysis.ipynb_
+The document with all the analysis done is [here](/Analysis_of_network.pdf), all the code used to analyze the network is inside [_Analysis.ipynb_](/Analysis.ipynb)

 ![image](generators_graph.jpg)
 ## References